osbornroxas02/shop-redux-store/README.md

 ## How To Use

-In your root folder of the ternminal input.
-Run this command to install json packages
+In your root folder of the ternminal run these commands

 > npm install

- then run this to seed the db
+to install json packages

  > npm run seed

-Then run this command to start your borswer
+ to seed the db

  > npm start
+ to start and connect your borwser to http://localhost:3000/

 ---